Updated 2/24/26

 IDACORP, Inc. (IDA), the parent company of Idaho Power, delivers electricity to more than 600,000 customers across Idaho and Oregon.
-With roots in regulated utility operations, the company has steadily grown its earnings and customer base, recently reporting a strong first quarter for 2025.
-Earnings per share rose to \$1.10, backed by increased customer demand and operational efficiency.
+With roots in regulated utility operations, the company has steadily grown its earnings and customer base while executing an ambitious infrastructure investment program.
+Under the leadership of CEO Lisa Grow, IDACORP has maintained its reputation as a disciplined, income-friendly utility with a consistent record of annual dividend increases and earnings growth.

 Recent Events